 Transfer of credits

-Policy on continuation of state-funded (base-budget) assistantships
+continuation of Teaching assistantships

 In the Department of Physics and Astronomy, students normally make a transition from a teaching to a research assistantship after they have chosen a permanent adviser, depending on the availability of funding and other factors.
 However, research assistantships are not always available.
 The department makes every effort to provide assistantship support for students through to the Ph.
 D., provided the student remains in good academic standing and makes satisfactory progress in research.
 Continued support is at the discretion of the student’s advisory committee and the department chair.
 At annual report time, in February, the committee makes a recommendation to the faculty and the department chair concerning continuation of assistantship support.